|

 Most of the businesses and local activity found in Topley is located

 on Hwy 16 going through town.
-Here you can find a couple of places
+Here you can find a popular place

-the surrounding area having a population of around five hundred
+having a population of around five hundred people.

 Outdoor